arista-eosplus/ztpserver/docs/cookbook/ztpsVMonEOS/l2l3wm.rst

 ^^^^^^^^^^^
 The ``event-handler ztps`` is triggered on-boot to kickstart the shell script ``ztps.sh``.
 There is a delay of 300 seconds before the script will be executed, to make sure all the necessary systems are in place before we run the script.
 For details of the script please see the ``ztps.sh`` section.

 External systems will connect to the VM via the management network.
 The host switch will connect to the VM via the Linux bridge (See ``ztps.sh``).
-Therefore in this scenario we will need to have 2 interfaces on the ZTPSERVER VM.
+Therefore in this scenario we will need to have 2 interfaces on the ZTPServer VM.

 For details of the shell script ``ztps.sh`` please refer to the corresponding sectio below.